danjbrown/jwt-auth/README.md

 # JWT Authentication

 A simple JWT authentication server built using Node.js and Express, it could be used to authenticate users in Angular2 applications.
+Demonstrates a very basic example of authentication against users stored in a MongoDB; this will be extended.
 Uses nodemon to automatically restart the server when code changes are saved.
 Includes sample tests written using Mocha and Chai.